-lcon Tool Name Description Width and Height Increase the width and height values to add more columns and rows to the deformation grids.
-Lasso Sets the selection mode to Lasso, which allows you to select multiple items by drawing a lasso around them.
-TIP When this option is enabled, you can press and hold the Alt key to temporarily use Marquee mode.
-K Marquee Sets the selection mode to Marquee, which allows you to select multiple items by drawing a rectangle around them.
+lcon Tool Name Description Increase the width and height values to add more columns and rows to the deformation grids.
+Width and Height Sets the selection mode to Lasso, which allows you to select multiple items by drawing a lasso around them.
+Lasso TIP When this option is enabled, you can press and hold the Alt key to temporarily use Marquee mode.
+Marquee Sets the selection mode to Marquee, which allows you to select multiple items by drawing a rectangle around them.

 lcon Tool Name Description TIP When this option is enabled, you can press and hold the Alt key to temporarily use Lasso mode.
 Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
 If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
 You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to reenable the snapping modes which were previously enabled.
-This tool supports the following snapping modes: • Snap to Contour: While moving the selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together. • Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides. • Snap and Align: When enabled, while moving a selection, the rectangular bounding box of the selection will snap to the rectangular bounding box of any other drawing stroke in the drawing, allowing you to align drawing strokes laterally. • Snap to Grid: While moving the selection, the mouse cursor will snap against the intersecting points of the grid.
-TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
+This tool supports the following snapping modes: Snap to Contour: While moving the selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together.
+Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides.
+Snap to Align: When enabled, while moving a selection, the rectangular bounding box of any other drawing stroke in the drawing, allowing you to align drawing strokes laterally.
+Snap to Grid: While moving the selection, the mouse cursor will snap against the intersecting points of the grid.
 Show Advanced Controls To display more controls,you can click on the Show Advanced Controls button.

 lcon Tool Name Description Apply to Line and Colour Art Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
 NOTE If you have Overlay and Underlay Art layers enabled, they will also be affected when this option is enabled.
-410 Flip Horizontal Flips the current selection horizontally.
+Flip Horizontal Flips the current selection horizontally.
 Flip Vertical Flips the current selection vertically.
-90 Rotate 90 Degrees CW Rotates the current selection 90 degrees clockwise.
-490 Rotate 90 Degrees CCW Rotates the current selection 90 degrees counter-clockwise.
-7 Smooth You can modify the central line smoothness of your line using this option.
+(90) Rotate 90 Degrees CW Rotates the current selection 90 degrees clockwise. ¥90) Rotate 90 Degrees CCW Rotates the current selection 90 degrees counter-clockwise.
+1 Smooth You can modify the central line smoothness of your line using this option.
 This parameter smooths the deformed lines.
 Increasing the value will result in a smoother line with fewer control points.
 The more you increase the value, the less details and curves you will get.
 Use the left and right arrows to increment the value by one full unit.
 Use the Up - Down slider to quickly increment the value.